 Ketones are water-soluble and can be converted into acetyl-CoA to supply muscle tissues, the brain, and red blood cells with sufficient energy transfer when glucose supply is low.
 Being in ketosis and living a low-carbohydrate lifestyle while intermittent fasting all contributes to lowering insulin levels with ease and benefit.

-Even if you choose to not intermittent fast to increase insulin sensitivity, choosing to enrich your nutritional lifestyle with quality carbohydrates and regulating simple carbohydrates, like sugars, will benefit you in the long run, and increase your insulin sensitivity.
-If you’re interested in finding out if a low carbohydrate lifestyle is for you, and if you want to increase your insulin sensitivity to lose body fat, we recommend to continue reading the following articles for more information.
+Even if you choose to not intermittent fast to increase insulin sensitivity, choosing to enrich your nutritional lifestyle with quality carbohydrates and regulating simple carbohydrates, like refined sugars, will benefit you in the long run, and increase your insulin sensitivity.